 A trip to Comuna 13 is an immersive experience taking you through the streets of a place once dubbed the most dangerous place in the world.
 It was in many of our lifetimes that crime, poverty, violence and discrimination plagued this part of Medellín.

-Yet, in a relatively short amount of time, Comuna 13 has been transformed thanks to financial investment and the power of the people.
-Tourism creates jobs, boosts the economy and makes the area an attractive place to visit.
+Yet, in a relatively short amount of time, Comuna 13 has been transformed.
+Tourism has created jobs, boosted the economy and made the area an attractive place to visit.

 The district is huge and there’s lots to see, do and experience.
-No two visits will be exactly the same and there are plenty of ways to get off the popular route through Comuna 13.
-But, here are the most popular things to see…
+And no two visits will be exactly the same.

 Street Performers, Graffiti and Street Art

-As soon as you arrive you’ll start to hear the music from dance groups and rappers.
+From afar, you’ll hear the music from dance groups and rappers.
 Audience interaction is almost a given, so sit at the back if you don’t want to participate!

 The street dancers we watched got a few people up to have a dance-off.
-While the rap group asked us to each say our favourite Spanish word as well as what country we were from.
+The rap group asked us to each say our favourite Spanish word as well as what country we were from.
 Then, they freestyle rapped with all those words in!

 Comuna 13 Escalators

 The escalators – somehow – are both the least and most interesting thing about Comuna 13.
-Honestly, these escalators are just like every other one you’ve seen before.
-Grey, metal and electronic.
-But, they’re also unlike any other escalator based on their location and reason for being installed.
+Honestly, these escalators are just like every other one you’ve seen before, except they’re not.

-After the military siege in Comuna 13 to regain control from the gangs and cartels, the government provided the escalators as a means of compensation to the community.
-One of the biggest inconveniences to people living in the area was the difficulty in travelling around the area, as the only way around was narrow stairs with no roads for vehicles.
+Because one of the biggest inconveniences to people living in the area was the difficulty in travelling around.
+Since the only way was up and down narrow stairs, with no roads for vehicles.

 Art Galleries and Souvenir Shops